 The Book of Revelation is very valuable to me because I am very interested in trying to gain a complete understanding of Bible prophecy.
 However, I recognize that most people do not carry the same level of interest in the Book of Revelation and Bible prophecy as I do.
 Therefore, I will try to relate my answer to why the Book of Revelation has value in our daily lives to people who have little interest in Bible prophecy.

 The Book of Revelation is a reminder to us that world events happen for a reason and that God has a plan.
 The book provides reminders that God is still in control no matter how bleak things become on Earth.
-For instance, Revelation 17:16-17 tells us that God’s Will is being executed when the ten kings destroy the evil harlot city that will encourage the persecution of the saints during the end times:
+For instance, Revelation 17:16-17 tells us that God’s Will is being executed when ten kings destroy the evil harlot city that will encourage the persecution of the saints during the end times:

-Finally, there will come a point in time when a large portion of Bible prophecy will be fulfilled.
+Finally, a time will come when a large portion of Bible prophecy will be fulfilled.
 The Book of Revelation is available to help people gain an understanding of the future before those prophecies are fulfilled.
-People are not forced to look at the Book of Revelation, but there may be a point in time in the future when many people regret not looking at it when they had the opportunity.
+People are not forced to look at Revelation, but there may be a point in time in the future when many people will regret not looking at it when they had the opportunity.

 Understanding the Book of Revelation

 One reason why people avoid learning about the Book of Revelation is that they believe it is too difficult to understand.
 A major reason why some struggle or see the Book of Revelation as too difficult to comprehend is they try to understand the Book of Revelation in isolation.

 - I made this mistake when I read the entire book for the first time at Age 15.
 I had no idea what the prophecies in Revelation meant because I read the book without looking at prophecies elsewhere in the Bible.